mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 A Sink is a special case of Message Carrier over which messages can only be received, intended for unidirectional applications such as multicast receivers.
-Sources cannot be forked, and need not accept forks.
+Sinks cannot be forked, and need not accept forks.

 ### Responder